MahmodAlkholi/Breast-Cancer/README.md

 The optimizer has been set to (Adam) with (0.001) learning rate .
 It takes 50 epochs and 64 batches to get 100% accuracy with (0.05) loss .
 the model saved in (h5 , keras) extintions .

+there is a compressed folder containing a streamlit app running the model with testing sampeles (images)